Skip to main content

 HJC C80 review | RRP: From £229.99 |ECE 22.06: No

-These are just four of the many adventure motorcycle helmets we’ve tested at BikeSocial.
+These are just some of the many adventure motorcycle helmets we’ve tested at BikeSocial.
 With fit being so important, be sure to check out all our other reviews of the best motorcycle helmets, from the lowest prices to the top of the range.

 What is ECE 22.06, is it better than DOT and when is it legal?